BitcircuitEU/office365-toolkit/README.md

 - Support for Events/Calendars

 # Known Issues
 - If a Mail has Only rtf content we try to parse and convert it to html as rtf body is not supported by graph api.
-Some Rtf bodys can't be converted with the current parser and throw errors, this mails might be skipped or have an empty body
+Some Rtf bodies can't be converted with the current parser and throw errors, this mails might be skipped or have an empty body

 ## How to Run
 - Install Node.JS LTS https://nodejs.org/en